 Like overwatering, too little water can also be harmful to your Aloe Vera.
-Although it won’t die on you suddenly if you forget to water it every once in a while, or make it go a little longer without water whilst you are on holiday, consistent underwatering will start to have an impact on your plant’s health.
+Although it won’t die on you suddenly if you forget to water it every once in a while, or make it go a little longer without water whilst you are on holiday, consistent underwatering will start to have an impact on your plant’s health and cause brown leaves.
 If you notice that you plant’s leaves are turning try and crispy (usually starting from the tips) it may be due to underwatering, as it prioritises new healthy growth over its older leaves.

 Stick a finger in the top few centimetres of the soil to check the moisture.
 You can also try lifting your Aloe as we mentioned earlier to see it if feels particularly light.
 If you find that your plant feels very dry, water it a little every other few days over the course of a few weeks.
 Your first instinct might be to give it loads of water straight away but this can actually be harmful to your plant if the soil goes from one extreme to the other.
 Instead, you want to reintroduce frequent watering for a few weeks and this should solve the problem.

 Make sure your Aloe Vera isn’t exposed to cold air

 Cold temperatures and drafts can also be very harmful to your Aloe Vera.
 Make sure your plant is not placed near doors or windows that may be drafty.
 Even though the temperature of your home may be perfect for your plant and it is receiving a lot of sunlight, the drafts coming in from outside may be colder and harm your plant’s health and cause the leaves to turn slightly brown.
 You can always pick up a digital thermometer to keep track of the different temperatures in your home.